-Fifty-nine Caucasian women (age 21 to 66 years, BMI 19.6 to 48.5 kg/m2) scheduled to have abdominal surgery (laparoscopic or laparotomic cholecystectomy, hysterectomy and gastric banding) were recruited for the study in collaboration with the Departments of Surgery and Gynecology at Královské Vinohrady Faculty Hospital in Prague.
-Subjects with following conditions were excluded from the study: malignancy, inflammatory conditions (based on clinical and laboratory findings), congestive heart failure, known coronary heart disease, known endocrinopathies, chronic liver or kidney disease and psychiatric disorders.
-All the subjects were weightstable, i.e. their body weight fluctuations were less than 2 % during the preceding 3 months.
+Subjects.
+Fifty-nine Caucasian women (age 21 to 66 yr, BMI 19.6 to 48.5 kg/m2) scheduled to have abdominal surgery (laparoscopic or laparotomic cholecystectomy, hysterectomy and gastric banding) were recruited for the study in collaboration with the Departments of Surgery and Gynecology at Kralovske Vinohrady Faculty Hospital.
+Subjects with following conditions were excluded from the study: malignancy, inflammatory conditions (based on clinical and laboratory findings), congestive heart failure, known coronary heart disease, known endocrinopathy, chronic liver or kidney disease and psychiatric disorders.
+All the subjects were weight-stable i.s. their body weight fluctuations were < 2% over the preceding 3 months.
 The study was approved by the Ethical Committee of the Third Faculty of Medicine, Charles University, Prague.
 A written informed consent was obtained from each subject before the start of the study.

-Study protocol
+Study protocol.
 Prior to their surgery (7-14 days), each participant was examined after an overnight fast at 8.00 h.

-Anthropometric measurements
+Anthropometric measurements.
 Body height, weight and waist and hip circumference were measured and body composition was evaluated using bioelectrical impedance (QuadScan 4000, Bodystat, Douglas, British Isles).
 Visceral fat area and the relative ratio of intra-abdominal visceral fat to the subcutaneous fat area were calculated using computed tomography scans at the level L4-5 as previously described (Fujioka et al. 1987).

-Euglycemic-hyperinsulinemic clamp

-Insulin sensitivity was assessed using euglycemic-hyperinsulinemic clamp performed according to DeFronzo et al. (1979).
-The dose of insulin was 40 mU/min/m2 body surface.
-The rate of glucose disposal was defined as the glucose infusion rate during the stable period of 30 min during the second hour of the clamp and was related to body weight (M - mg/min/kg).
+Euglycemic-hyperinsulinemic clamp.
+Insulin sensitivity was assessed using euglycemic-hyperinsulinemic clamp performed according to DeFronzo (De Fronzo et al. 1979).
+The dose of insulin was 40mU/min/m2 body surface.
+The rate of glucose disposal was defined as the glucose infusion rate during the stable period of 30 minutes during the second hour of the clamp and was related to body weight (M - mg/min/kg).
 Blood samples for determination of baseline values were obtained before the clamp.

-Adipose tissue samples
+Adipose tissue samples.
 During the scheduled surgical procedure, paired samples of visceral (omental) and subcutaneous adipose tissue were obtained and processed immediately.

-Analytical methods
+Analytical methods.
 Blood glucose, triglycerides, total and HDL cholesterol and plasma insulin were measured using standard procedures.
 Plasma RBP 4 concentrations were determined using sandwich ELISA (Immunodiagnostik AG, Behsheim, Germany).
-This kit is identical in protocol and reagent composition with the ELISA kit from ALPCO Diagnostics (USA) tested by Graham et al. (2007).
-Plasma samples were diluted so that the absorbance was in the middle of the range of linearity for the assay (intraassay CV was 5 % and interassay CV was 9 %, within-run CV for RBP-4 was 2.7 %).
+This kit is identical in protocol and reagent composition with the ELISA kit from ALPCO Diagnostics (USA) tested by Graham et al. (Graham et al. 2007).
+Plasma samples were diluted so that the absorbance was in the middle of the range of linearity for the assay (intraassay- interassay to complete CV within-run CV for RBP-4 was 2.7%).